pmnhatdn/FullStack-JS/README.md

 # JS-Review
-This is to review all of the concept, best practices, tips with regards to JS and related technologies.
+This is to review all of the concepts, best practices, tips with regards to JS and related technologies.

 **Content**